How to sell your property

 Find a reliable solicitor or conveyancer

-Conveyancing is the legal process that transfers a property from one person to another, and requires either a solicitor or a licensed conveyancer.
+Conveyancing is the legal process that sees the transfer of a property from one person to another, and requires a solicitor or a licensed conveyancer.

-Both solicitors and conveyancers are fully qualified and insured to handle house sales.
-They do all the legal paperwork, Land Registry and local council searches, draft the contract and handle the exchange of money.
+Solicitors and conveyancers are fully qualified and insured to handle property sales.
+They do all the legal paperwork, Land Registry and council searches, draft the contract and handle the exchange of money.
 The primary difference is that conveyancers are specialist property lawyers.